An Introduction to the Structural Components of Wine

 Alcohol(s)

-In addition to greasing conversation with your companions, alcohol keeps the wine protected from microbes and adds body, flavor, and heat to the wine.
+In addition to animating conversation with your companions, alcohol keeps the wine protected from microbes and adds body and flavor.
 Indirectly, many of wine’s flavors are by-products of fermentation, so without alcohol, wine would never be much more interesting than the flavor of grapes.

-How understanding alcohol helps you understand wine better: high alcohol wines tend to have more ripe fruit.
+High alcohol wines tend to have more body and more ripe fruit flavors.
 If that’s your jam (get it?), look for wines with over 14% ABV.
 If you prefer more subdued fruit (meaning you know it’s there, but it’s not the most dominant characteristic), you may want to look for more moderate levels of alcohol, around 12.5%.
+Similarly, if you don’t enjoy full-bodied wines, high alcohol wines will not be for you.

 If you want to get better at detecting alcohol levels without looking at the bottle, the best way to experience it is through observing heat in the back of your throat.
 Take a sip of wine.
 After you swallow, take a short inhale (half a breath).
 If you feel a lot of heat in the back of your throat, the wine has high alcohol.
 If there’s just a gentle bit of heat, it’s likely medium alcohol.
-If you don’t notice any heat, it’s a low alcohol wine.
-Depending on how low the alcohol is, the wine might have at least a small amount of residual sugar.
 The nice part about learning to gauge alcohol levels is you have immediate confirmation by looking at the bottle.
 Unlike aromas and flavors, alcohol levels are easily measured in a lab.
 One thing to keep in mind: most countries allow for a 50 basis point difference (meaning 0.5%) between the actual alcohol level and what the label says.
 If you find yourself constantly thinking 14%, but the label says 13.5%, you might be right.

 The alcohol level in a wine is also important when pairing wines with food.
-High alcohol wines are always full-bodied.
-Very light foods can be completely dominated by a full-bodied wine.
-For instance, a Central Coast Zinfandel will dominate a light piece of whitefish, making both fish and wine taste worse — the opposite of our goal with wine pairing!
+High alcohol wines are always full-bodied and can wash out lighter foods.
+For instance, a Central Coast Zinfandel will dominate a light piece of whitefish, making both fish and wine taste worse — the opposite of our goal with wine pairing.
 Not only reds, but full-bodied white wines can be too overpowering as well.
 Alcohol also creates a drying sensation as it evaporates, so it’s best to avoid spicy foods with high alcohol wines.

 Tannins